benbasuni1/user-analytics-service/README.md

 # Folders
 ---
 ## Artillery
-- This folder uses the Artillery npm module to stress test my application (How many rps my app can handle)
+- Artillery yml files to stress test my application (How many rps my app can handle)

 ## Database
-- I tested 3 different databases and timed the quickest one.
+- I tested 3 different databases and timed them all.
 CouchDB, MongoDB, and CassandraDB were the 3 databases that I tested.
-I ultimately went with CassandraDB.
+- I ultimately went with CassandraDB.

 ## Documentation
 - This is documentation that I have created on things that I have learned along the way of implementing this application.